McFuzzySquirrel/local-workbook-mcp/README.md

 Local Model Context Protocol (MCP) server and sample client for working with on-disk Excel workbooks.
 The server exposes worksheet metadata, table previews, and search capabilities via MCP tools and resources so that AI agents can reason over spreadsheet data without uploading it to the cloud.

+## Why This Exists

+- **Keep spreadsheets private.** Many teams cannot upload financial or regulated Excel files to hosted services.
+Running the MCP server locally lets agents analyze data without leaving the device.
+- **Bring Excel into the MCP ecosystem.** Most existing MCP tools focus on text documents or REST APIs.
+This project fills the gap by translating workbook structure into MCP tools/resources that any compliant client can consume.
+- **Enable agent automation.** With a consistent schema for worksheets, tables, and rows, agents can answer natural language questions, generate summaries, and trigger downstream workflows that depend on spreadsheet context.

+## Use Cases

+- “What tabs and tables exist in the budget workbook, and who owns each one?”
+- “Find every row across worksheets that references supplier X with an overdue balance.”
+- “Preview the first 20 rows of the quarterly awards table and send it to a teammate.”
+- “Combine this with a local CRM MCP server so the agent can reconcile spreadsheet exports with live system data.”

+## Future Enhancements

+- Support filtered range previews (e.g., formulas vs. values, pivot expansions).
+- Implement write-back tools to update cells, add worksheets, or annotate findings.
+- Expose analytics such as value distributions, outlier detection, or chart generation.
+- Add WebSocket/HTTP transports so the server can run behind a relay or container orchestration platform.

 ## Projects

 - `src/ExcelMcp.Server` – MCP server that indexes an Excel workbook with ClosedXML and exposes tools/resources over stdio JSON-RPC.